 const y = localStorage.xyz; // undefined

-When the key is not a valid name for a property the application needs to use the ['property']
+When the key is not a valid name for a property, the application needs to use the ['property']

-syntax (or setItem and getItem).
+syntax (or setItem

 localStorage['11'] = 'eleven';